Tool Calling System

 Performance Tracking

-def track_tool_performance(event):
+def track_tool_outcomes(event):

-"""Track tool execution performance."""
+"""Track tool execution outcomes (shape varies by emitter)."""

-on_global(EventType.TOOL_COMPLETED, track_tool_performance)
+on_global(EventType.TOOL_COMPLETED, track_tool_outcomes)

 Best Practices